 Extern Name: Semester/Year:

 Site Supervisor Name & Title:

 Placement:

-El C D f
+Foculty Company on Duck issaan Chuistanh an Daga

 Faculty Supervisor: Professor Christopher Ross

 The following are the minimum standards expected of site supervisors, faculty supervisor(s), and externs to receive academic credit.
 All externships will consist of two components: (a) a work experience under the supervision of the site supervisor; and (b) an academic component under the supervision of the faculty supervisor(s).